MicrosoftDocs/PowerShell-Docs/dsc/lnxScriptResource.md

 ## Example

-The following example demonstrates the use of the **nxScript** resource to perform additional configuration management.
+The following example demonstrates the use of the **nxScript** resource to perform additional configuration management...

 ```
 Import-DSCResource -Module nx